cibernox/cibernox.github.io/source/_posts/2014-09-28-why-i-believe-that-ember-cli-is-a-game-changer.markdown

 Since you don't want to reinvent the wheel, you surf the web an choose a cool web component to make your life easier, but it turns out that *it's not so easy either*.
 Maybe the component requires polymer.js.
 Almost certainly a datepicker will also require moment.js.
-Some specify versions.
+Some specific versions.
 You have to include in your build pipeline the js file.
 An also the html template.
 And the base stylesheet too.
 All in the right order and after including its dependencies.
 And probably register the component/directive to use it from your templates.
 The documentation is pretty good (hopefully)